Cromwell tank: Armament choice

 To increase production of Meteor engines Rover and Morris required machine tools from the US, that took time to deliver.
 In the interim, Centaur production continued, to avoid closing Cromwell tank production lines.
-The Cromwell had - in line with the then General Staff policy - originally be armed primarily for anti-tank work and the current QF 6-pounder (a high velocity tank gun with armour piercing (AP) ammunition met the requirement.
+The Cromwell had - in line with the then General Staff policy - originally been armed primarily for anti-tank work and the current QF 6-pounder (a high velocity tank gun with armour piercing (AP) ammunition met the requirement.
 A smaller number of tanks were to have the Ordnance QF 95 mm howitzer to fire high explosive and smoke shells as close support tanks.

 The British experience in North Africa campaign was that during breakthroughs of the enemy line, tanks were encountered less often but anti-tank guns and infantry were the main targets.
 The US-supplied M3 Grant and M4 Sherman tanks in North Africa had a dual purpose 75 mm gun which fired a more effective HE shell than the 6-pounder at the cost of a reduction in armour-piercing performance and this was seen as desirable for British tanks.
 Once the Vickers 75 mm HV gun was seen to be too big for the Cromwell turret, work was begun in December 1942 on the Ordnance QF 75 mm (a development of the 6-pounder that fired US ammunition) for fitting to British tanks.
 The new General Staff policy was announced at start of 1943; British medium tanks would be equipped with dual-purpose guns that were effective against current German tanks and they would be supported by tanks with high power anti-tank guns and close support weapons.
 Mark IV Cromwells were delivered with 75 mm guns from October 1943.
 (Note: Churchill tanks were fitted with 75 mm from new or converted from the 6-pounder from November too.)